camunda/camunda-docs-cawemo/content/technical-guide/integrations/modeler.md

 ### Sync Catalog Projects

-1. Create a new UiPath template in Cawemo.
+1. Create a new template in Cawemo.
 2. Fill out your desired input/output parameters, the name, a Service task label, and save the template.
 3. Open the Modeler and create a new BPMN diagram.
 4. Insert a Service task and open the Properties panel on the righthand side.